camunda/camunda-docs/docs/components/tasklist/userguide/starting-processes.md

 ---
 id: starting-processes
-title: Starting Processes
+title: Starting processes
 description: "How to start a process from Tasklist."
 ---

 ## Processes tab

 It is possible to start processes by demand using Tasklist.
 To do this, click **Processes** in the top menu.
-All the processes you have access to start will be listed in the **Processes** page.
+All the processes you have access to start will be listed on the **Processes** page.

 ![tasklist-processes](img/tasklist-processes.png)